 The fashion cycle is usually depicted as a bell- shaped curve encompassing five stages:- Introduction, Rise in popularity, Decline in popularity, and Rejection.
 Consumers are exposed very season to a multitudes of new styles created by designers or launched by big clothing brands.
 It is seem some styles are rejected immediately by the buyers on retail level, where as some styles are accepted for a time, as demonstrated by consumers purchasing and wearing them.With trend reports in new papers and fashion channels showing latest trends many women who consider themselves fashionable, or up to date with what’s new, go out each season to assess what’s needed in order to keep her wardrobe relevant.
 Then designers also are constantly going back in time for inspiration.
 Each season a new version of the old era is tapped and we see a few small changes to looks that have all walked down the catwalks before.

-LENGTH OF THE CYLES OR FASHION MOVEMENTSFashion cycle has no specific measurable time period.
+Fashion cycle has no specific measurable time period.
 Ongoing motion of fashion in the fashion cycle is a movement.
-Fashion movement is affected by –

 - Economic or social factors

 Rate of the movement varies with each fashion.
 Short time to peak in popularity, other takes longer some declines slowly, others swiftly.